Do you know the best life insurance companies for international travel?

 What if you travel more than 3 months a year?

-Life insurance for world traveller for more than 3 months a year outside of the U.S. will cause the insurance company to underwrite your policy as a Non-U.S. Resident.
+Life insurance for world travelers that travel more than 3 months a year outside of the U.S. will cause the insurance company to underwrite your policy as a Non-U.S. Resident.

 This can also apply to someone who lives outside of the U.S. but visits the U.S. periodically.